gasleakdetector_web_logo

 custom3 float Not supported by GasLeakDetector library.

-None: VFilterParams class fields listed in Table 5 have to reflect params set/get by methods setParam(…) and getParam(…).
+Note: VFilterParams class fields listed in Table 5 must reflect params set/get by the methods setParam(…) and getParam(…).

 Serialize VFilter params